appuio/docs/appuio-specifics-public.rst

 Persistent Storage
 ------------------

 APPUiO currently uses GlusterFS based persistent storage.
+In case of databases we provide gluster volumes with storage class ``gluster-database`` to avoid instability and make use of `optimized parameters <https://github.com/gluster/glusterfs/blob/release-7/extras/group-db-workload>`__.
 For now volumes with the following sizes are available out of the box:

 * 1 GiB
 * 5 GiB